 Our dedicated Activities Co-ordinator and Social Team also arrange weekly activities and events during term time to help you relax and socialise outside of the classroom.
 Regular activities include football, basketball, badminton, ice-skating, restaurant trips, cinema visits and during Term 4 in the Summer we arrange weekend day-trips to nearby cities such as Manchester, York, Lincoln, Leeds, Liverpool & Chester.
+Many of these activities are free but some have a small charge (approx £3-10).
 Our ELTC Student Website is regularly updated with information about upcoming activities.

 After accepting a place on the University English course you can apply for accommodation with the University's Accommodation Office.
 Rooms are available in the Ranmoor/Endcliffe area approximately 30 minutes walk from the ELTC and within Sheffield City Centre, approximately 5-15 minutes from the ELTC.
 You can take a look at 360 Degree Virtual Tours of our available accommodation by clicking here.